Andy Ibáñez Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to give up the second-fewest home runs in baseball (67 total, one per game).
+- Twins pitchers combine to surrender 70 home runs (one per game), the fifth-fewest in baseball.

+- De Leon starts for the first time this season for the Twins.

+- The 30-year-old righty has 10 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.